merchanttech/conduct/protocol/product-review/README.md

   * Provide error details (if the bug included an error message, provide as much of the error text as possible).
   * Provide browser and operating system details.

-All bugs must be reported through ActiveCollab as a task in which all the involved developers into the actual project are mentioned inside the comment body that describes the bug.
-Developers will then assign the task themselves based on the actual type of work required in order to fix it.
+All bugs must be reported through VSTS as a bug in which all the involved developers into the actual project are mentioned inside the **Discussion** comment body of the bug page.
+Developers will then assign the task themselves based on the actual type of work (frontend / backend) required in order to fix it.

 Anatomy of a bug report
 -----------------------